 Remember, your markup is a percentage of the base price, meaning if the base price changes, your artist margin changes.
 The visual equation looks something like this:

-Let’s say stickers to the US have a base price of US$2.00
+Let’s say Stickers to the US have a base price of US$2.00

 You set a markup of 50%, which means your margin is $1.00.
 The retail price for one sticker is then $3.00.

 Now, let’s assume the volume discount for stickers is 50% off the base price for 5+ stickers.
-This means that if a customer buys 5 or more stickers, then the new base price is $1.00.
+This means that if your customer buys 5 or more stickers, then the new base price is $1.00.